guotystanford/guotystanford.github.io/_pages/Microcracking_Granite.md

 ---
 layout: archive
-title: "Fracture modeling of rocks with bedding planes"
+title: "Microcracking Mechanisms of Granite"
 collection: research
 permalink: /research/Microcracking_Granite/
 ---

-## A dual-mechanism tensile failure criterion for transversely isotropic rocks
+## Cracking behavior of granite under tensile loading: insights from thin-section analysis
 <p align="justify">
 Tensile failure is a common failue mode in shale in engineering applications such as shale gas exploitation.
 Tensile for transversely isotropic rocks like shale is usually dependent on the bedding plane orientation in the material, and the Nova-Zaninetti criterion is commonly accepted as the tensile failure criterion with the best performance, which extends the Rankine criterion by constructing a bedding-orientation-dependent rock strength with a rank-two tensor to characterize the anisotropy in rock strength.
 Such a criterion can be fully calibrated with rock tensile strength along the bed-normal and bed-parallel directions, and the shape of the variation curve of rock tensile strength with bedding plane orientation is determined by the anisotropy ratio, defined as the ratio between rock strength along the bed-parallel direction and the bed-normal direction.
 </p>